hemamadhuri98/loganalysis/README.md

   ###### -Then after creating and select queries I fetched the data with this c object
   ###### -Then close connections
 # To run the file:
-1. Ensure the setup environment is as specified with all the required installs
+1. Ensure the setup environment is as specified with all the required installs.
 2. Download the project files and ensure they are all in one folder.
 3. Download the database file newsdata.sql and put in the same folder named vagrant.
 4. Open the terminal from the folder.
 5. Run the VM by entering the command vagrant up.
 6. Access the VM by entering the command vagrant ssh.
-7. Load/import the database by entering the command psql -d news -f newsdata.sql
+7. Load/import the database by entering the command **psql -d news -f newsdata.sql
 8. Run the python file by entering the command **python log.py